dewarim/GrailsMagic/README.md

 ## Features

-* Fetch the first page of your cards from magickartenmarkt.de
+* Fetch your cards from magickartenmarkt.de
-* Store data in a temporary database in RAM
+* Store data along with images in a database.

 ## TODO